 When Jesus passed by on his way to Jerusalem his name had already gone before him.
 The crowds turned out to see their new prophet, whose preaching in Galilee had aroused such keen interest throughout the land.
 When Jesus saw Zackai he made him come down from his perch because he wished to spend the night at his home.

 Subtitles: “Gone to be a guest with a sinner.
-The half of my goods I give to the poor.
+Half of my goods I give to the poor.
 If I have taken from any man falsely I restore him fourfold.”

 It was this incident that prompted Jesus to relate to his disciples the parable of the talent.

-A certain man traveled to a far away country and divided his wealth between his servants for safekeeping.
+A certain man traveled to a faraway country and divided his wealth among his servants for safekeeping.

 Subtitles: “To every man according to his ability.
 We will not have this man reign over us.”